Jjarrard/Gemini-V3-Flash-Voron-V0/README.md

 and put it in your printer.cfg
 ![alt text](https://github.com/Jjarrard/Gemini-V3-Flash-Voron-V0/blob/main/images/updt-printconf-w-mcu.png?raw=true)

+#mainsail fix
-To fix the below, change the path to the virtual directory in mainsail
+To fix the below, change the path to the virtual directory in mainsail, I did this by navigating to the config locations and editing them using Nano.
+There are easier ways of doing this, but this is how I did it.

 ![alt text](https://github.com/Jjarrard/Gemini-V3-Flash-Voron-V0/blob/main/images/mainsail-vst-location-error.png?raw=true)